 We are one of the most important producers of frozen potato products for private labels in the world.
 We work very closely with our customers in order to achieve this.
 We would like to understand their needs perfectly and respond appropriately.
 We strive for the highest customer satisfaction by working in a flexible, innovative and customer-oriented way.

 The family business guarantees short and open communication lines, quick decisions and compliance with agreements concluded.
-We are strongly export-oriented and distribute our products to more than 60 countries worldwide.
-Our customers can be categorized in mainly 3 segments: retail, catering and the food industry.
+We are strongly export-oriented and distribute our products to more than 120 countries worldwide.
+Our customers can be categorized in mainly 4 segments: foodservice, retail, food industry and restaurant chains.